bskinn/h5cube-spec/doc/source/cubeformat.rst

     :math:`\left(x_0, y_0, z_0\right)` for the
     spanning vectors defined in ``{XAXIS}``, ``{YAXIS}``, and ``{ZAXIS}``.

 .. _cubeformat-NVAL:

 **{NVAL (int)}**

-    If ``{NATOMS}`` is positive, this field indicates how many data values are recorded at each point in the voxel grid; it MAY be omitted, in which case a value of one is assumed.
+    If ``{NATOMS}`` is positive, this field indicates the number of data values :math:`N_V` that are recorded
+    at each point in the voxel grid; it MAY be omitted, in which case a value of one is assumed.

     If ``{NATOMS}`` is negative, this field MUST be either absent or have a value of one.

 .. _cubeformat-XAXIS: